-While new processes, forward-thinking strategies and cutting edge hardware and system changes may be critical to your organization’s success, none of these alone can carry your business over the finish line.
+New processes, forward-thinking strategies, and cutting edge hardware and systems may be changes critical to your organization’s success.
+However, these alone won’t carry your business over the finish line.
 To achieve a return on your change investment you need people – your people – to bring them to life and make them work for your business.

-Facilitating the transition through the white space of change requires different approaches and a different perspective than managing the change event.
-In fact, just as the elements of the white space are intangible, so are many of the activities required for successful change management.
-In reality, organizational change management is less about managing the change event and more about enabling people to navigate, as comfortably and confidently as possible, their journey through the whitespace.
+Facilitating the transition through the whitespace of change requires different approaches and a different perspective than managing the change event.
+Just as the elements of the whitespace are intangible, so are many of the activities of change management.
+Organizational change management is less about managing the change event and more about enabling people to navigate, as comfortably and confidently as possible, their journey through the whitespace.

-To manage the white space of change, you need to understand:
+To enable and lead within the whitespace of change, you need to understand:

 - How people naturally respond to change, and

-- How to work with that natural response to help every individual in the organization make the transition.
+- How to work with that natural response to help your employees make the transition.

 The value of change management

-Change management helps you focus on facilitating your team’s transition will help your organization realize the value of the change much sooner.
+Change management helps you focus on facilitating your team’s transition which in turn, helps your organization realize the value of the change much sooner.
 You can also reduce the disruption to your operation and prevent resistance to change.
 And the value of change management increases over time.
 Each time you enable healthy organizational change you increase both your organization’s and your team’s capacity for change.
 And that’s good for your business in the long term!

-If you would like to learn more about how to navigate the white space of change in your organization, Turner Change Management can help.
+If you would like to learn more about how to increase your change management knowledge and skills in your organization, Turner Change Management can help.
 Contact us.